moigagoo/climate/README.md

     return 1
 ```

+## `args`

-- `args` checks that the command has been invoked with at least one argument and captures the values of the passed arguments; if the command was invoked with no arguments, the fallback code is executed:
+`args` checks that the command has been invoked with at least one argument and captures the values of the passed arguments; if the command was invoked with no arguments, the fallback code is executed:

 ```nim
 proc add*(context: Context): int =